 Hard water has high levels of dissolved minerals.
 You may see these minerals in the form of hard water stains usually seen when the water evaporates and leaves behind mineral deposits on the surface.

-What are the effects of hard water?
+What are the effects of hard water on health?

 There is a common misconception that hard water is bad for you.
 However, that is not the case.
 Hard water is not unhealthy.
 In fact, the minerals present in the water increase your daily intake of recommended minerals and in turn protect you from various kinds of diseases.
 On the other hand, even though hard water is good for your body, it may not necessarily be good for your home utensils, electrical appliances, and pipes.
+Although hard water is good for health, drinking hard water in abundancy can be problematic in the long run.
+The minerals present in the water are not suitable for all the human beings alike.
+As such there are no major hard water effects on health, but a sore throat and constipation problem is common.
+There two ways to tackle these problems, use a softener for hard water and exercise regularly.
+Physical activities increase metabolism and uses extra minerals, so the minerals from hard water balances your body’s drain of essential minerals like calcium, sodium etc.

 The water may leave behind white residue on glassware, dishes, and sinks.
 The same residue may result in a buildup inside pipes.
 Other problems may include reduced effectiveness of cleaning agents as well as an increase in rusting.
 The above buildup in the pipe may also result in your plumbing system as well as water heater using up a lot more energy.
 This excess usage in energy will eventually lead higher electricity bills.